2Kelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Script 3 prints two file contents
 - Script 4 prints the last 10 lines
 - Script 5 prints the first 10 lines
-- Scrip 6 combines the  head & tail command to print a particular line
+- Script 6 combines the  head & tail command to print a particular line
+- Script 7 creates a file with special charcters